 Weymouth-The earliest named variety.
-Berries are large, medium blue, and of fair quality.
-Has not fruited long enough in Michigan to permit evaluating it accurately, but early observations indicate that it is of doubtful value.
+Berries are large, dark blue, and of fair quality.
+Has not done well in Michigan.

-JUNE-A few days earlier than Cabot.
+June-A few days earlier than Cabot.
 Ripens its berries in a short season.
 Berries of good size and quality.
 Difficult to propagate.
 Somewhat lacking in vigor and susceptible to leaf spot.
 Not recommended for commercial use in Michigan.

-CABOT-Early.
+Cabot-Early.
 Bush low and spreading.
-Fruit large and of fair quality.
+Fruit medium-large and of fair quality.
 This variety is susceptible to injury from winter cold and frost.
-Requires rather heavy pruning for best results.
-Of limited commercial value in Michigan.
+Frequently damaged by the cranberry fruit worm.
+Not recommended for planting in Michigan.